-The University has taken the difficult decision to cancel degree ceremonies taking place between May and November 2020 due to the ongoing Coronavirus pandemic.
-No decisions have yet been taken about ceremonies from January 2021 onwards.
+The University has taken the difficult decision to postpone degree ceremonies taking place between May 2020 and March 2021 due to the ongoing Coronavirus pandemic.
+No decisions have yet been taken about ceremonies from April 2021 onwards.
 Further information will follow as soon as possible about future ceremonies and Kellogg is as fully supportive as possible in helping you celebrate your success.
 The University recommends that ensure your personal email address is correct in Student Self Service and you keep note of your Single Sign On (SSO) credentials.

 The following guidance is based upon the normal arrangements for graduation and might, therefore, be subject to change in light of any continuing restrictions.

 We hope the below information will help to answer any questions you may have about booking your graduation.
 For further information or to make amendments to your graduation booking, please contact the Academic Office, email@example.com.

 Booking your Graduation

 Ordinarily, invitations to book a place at a graduation ceremony will be issued by email from the University’s Degree Conferrals Office.
 This email will provide instructions on making a booking through Student Self Service.
 When you are invited to book your graduation, you will be presented options based upon the availability of places for Kellogg and the timing of the actual or expected completion of your studies.
 Where possible, students will be given a choice between several Ceremonies when making their initial booking.
 If an option is shown as “unavailable” this indicates that a Ceremony is feasible for you but no places are available at present.
 It is possible that these systems may change due to the pandemic so please be sure to follow the latest instructions.